ethancoyle7/2143-OOP-Coyle/Assignments/P01/README.md

 #### Ethan Coyle

-#### Project 1-OOP SFML Game
+### Project 1-OOP SFML Game
-#### * includes player, debris,scoring,collision detection and various other methodical procedures and routines
-of which we have learned in our OOP class
+#### * includes player , debris , scoring , collision detection and various other methodical procedures and routines of which we have learned in our OOP class

 ## CLICK THE BLUE LINKS BELOW TO ACCESS THE IMAGES